The Psycho Ex-Wife: History

-Morelli used the blog to publicly expose alleged harassment from his ex-wife and former in-laws with e-mail, instant messages, and voice mail.

-In addition to his struggles with divorce, Morelli wrote about his frustrations with family court.

-Court rulings
+Controversy

-Morelli's former wife, Allison Morelli, complained about it to the Bucks County, Pennsylvania, family court.
+Morelli's former wife, Allison Morelli, eventually became aware of the website.
+She complained about it to the Bucks County, Pennsylvania, family court.
 At a June 6, 2011, hearing, Judge Diane Gibbons ordered Anthony Morelli to take the website down.
-In that hearing and in a second hearing a week later, she said that the website statements about Allison Morelli were:
+In that hearing and in a second hearing a week later, she said that the website statements about Allison Morelli were "inaccurate and denigrating" and belittled her, going beyond "venting" to "outright cruelty".
+She told Anthony Morelli that she might give Allison full custody of their children if he refused to close the website.
 Although the parents disagreed on whether their sons had actually read the blog, the court determined their children were aware of the website.
 Judge Gibbons also banned him from mentioning his ex-wife or his children on any public media.

-At the second hearing, Anthony Morelli contested the judge's order, arguing that it was an infringement on his and Weaver-Ostinato's freedom of speech.
-Gibbons told Morelli:
+At the second hearing, Anthony Morelli formally protested the judge's order, arguing that it was an infringement on his and Weaver-Ostinato's freedom of speech.
+Gibbons told Morelli: "This is about children.
+You may say anything that you would like to say.
+You may publish it.
+You may put it on a billboard.
+But you will not have your children, because that is abusive."
 She additionally threatened Morelli with contempt of court.
-This is the second website operated by Misty Weaver-Ostinato that was shut down by court order.
-In 2004, Misty Weaver-Ostinato and Motherhood Media,Inc. were shut down by the Federal Bankruptcy Court in North Carolina for fraudulent, unfair and deceptive acts and for practicing law without a license.

 Although ultimately forced to comply with the family court ruling, Morelli believed that his first and fourteenth amendment rights had been violated and hired attorney Kevin Handy to challenge the decision in Pennsylvania Superior Court.
 Handy called Judge Gibbons' order "a classic example of an overly broad and unenforceable prior restraint on free speech".
 He cited Brown v.
 Entertainment Merchants Association, in which the U.S. Supreme Court struck down a California state ban on the sale of violent video games to minors, as an example of an unlawful restriction on constitutionally protected speech for the purposes of child welfare.
-Morelli and Weaver-Ostinato also started another website, SaveThePsychoExWife.com to raise funds for their legal defense.
-The website had raised $8,000 in donations.
-No accounting of Morelli's actual costs were ever reported.
+Morelli and Weaver-Ostinato also started another website, SaveThePsychoExWife.com, both as a way to inform the public of the ruling, the progress of their appeal, and to raise funds for their legal defense.
+As of August 10, 2011, the website had raised $6,095 in donations from its readers with a goal of $15,000.